mlhartme/pommes/README.md

 If a checkout already exists on your disk, it is not touched.
 This is useful to checkout newly created projects by just re-running your checkout command.

-### Remove
+### Goto

-The `remove` command is equivalent to removing checkouts with `rm -rf`, but it also checks for uncommitted changes.
-Similar to the `checkout` command, it asks before changing anything on your disk.

-`remove` has a `-stale` option to remove only checkouts that have been removed from the database.
-For example, if you have all trunks checked out, you can run `pommes remove -stale` to remove checkouts that are no longer used.
+`pommes goto sushi`

+searches the database for `sushi`, offers a selection of matching projects, checks it out if necessary, and cds into the resulting directory.

 ### List

 `pommes ls` lists all checkouts in the current directory, together with a status marker similar to `git status`.
-If a checkout is not in your database, `st` flags it with `?` and prints the command you can run to get it into your database.

-### Goto

-`pommes goto puc`

-searches the database for `puc`, offers a selection of matching projects, checks it out if necessary and cds into the resulting directory.

-## Glossary
+## Glossary for reading the source code

 Descriptor: references a project, various implementation to load Maven, Json, etc

 Project: holds project metadata: gav, parent, dependencies, scm, url

 Repository: can be scanned for descriptors

-Seeds: list of names urls, each url defining a repository.

 Database: stores projects (in Lucene)